 Hourglass Wine produced their first vintage in 1997 and for many years their entire production was from the single 4 acre Hourglass Vineyard just north of St. Helena.
 Today they own two vineyards – the original estate Hourglass Vineyard (purchased in 1975) and the Blueline Vineyard in the Calistoga sub appellation (purchased in 2006).

-The Smith family has lived in the Napa Valley since the mid 1960’s and today Hourglass is owned by Jeff Smith (who we first met with) and his wife Carolyn.
+The Smith family has lived in Napa Valley since the mid 1960s; Hourglass is owned by Jeff Smith (who we first met with) and his wife Carolyn.
 Jeff’s father Ned Smith was a real estate developer and broker and had the foresight to recognize that people would be captivated not only by the scenic beauty of the Napa Valley but also by the wines produced from this region.
 Two of his most famous land transactions were to iconic wineries; he found and showed property that would eventually become the nearby Grace Vineyards (Dick & Ann Grace) and Stags’ Leap Winery (Carl Doumani).